The Effect of Gregg v. Ameriprise Financial

 How Has The UTPCPL Changed?

 The catch-all provision “prohibits anyone who advertises, sells, or distributes goods or services from ‘engaging in any . . . fraudulent or deceptive conduct which creates a likelihood of confusion or misunderstanding’ during a transaction.’”
 In simplest terms, prior to Gregg, a consumer bringing a lawsuit was required to prove that a seller had intended to deceive the consumer or had engaged in fraud to access the treble damages and attorneys fees awards that are provided in the UTPCPL.

-The decision in Gregg has eliminated the requirement that the consumer prove the state of mind of the seller and rather only show that the circumstances of the sale created “a likelihood of confusion or misunderstanding.”
+The decision in Gregg has eliminated the requirement that the consumer proves the state of mind of the seller and rather only shows that the circumstances of the sale created “a likelihood of confusion or misunderstanding.”

 Why Is This Significant?

 This change is significant because oftentimes, the most difficult aspect of a plaintiff’s case under the UTPCPL was proving that the seller intended to deceive.
 Now, the plaintiff only needs to show that they were confused.
 For plaintiffs who feel that they have been wronged by a seller in a commercial transaction, Gregg represents a major victory.
 For sellers who feel that they accurately explained all of the risks associated with a transaction or otherwise performed the action that they had agreed to perform, Gregg represents an additional potential liability exposure.